cxli233/customized_upset_plots/README.md

 * rmarkdown can be installed using the intall packages interface in RStudio

 # Use bar lengths to present set or subset sizes
-In Venn diagrams, we use the area to represent set or subset sizes.
+In Venn diagrams, we use area to represent set or subset sizes.
 However, I have found it much easier to discern different lengths than different area.

 ![Example with 4 sets](https://github.com/cxli233/customized_upset_plots/blob/master/Results/upset_full.svg)